The following topic are discussed on this page:

 Encrypting data transfer

-When using web browsers, the data is usually transferred over the web in unencrypted form.
-Data is also sent unencrypted in open wireless networks (such as many open networks in public libraries and coffee shops).
+When using web browsers, the data is often transferred over the web in unencrypted form.
+Data is also sent unencrypted in open wireless networks (such as the free wifi on Finnish VR trains).
 In principle, anyone who knows how to can capture and read this kind of traffic in a clear form.
 Encrypted traffic, on the other hand, is practically impossible to sniff by a malicious person.

 Not all data that is transferred over the web needs to be encrypted, but if you want to transfer sensitive information (like logging on to an online service with your password), it is absolutely necessary to encrypt it.
 Web browsers usually establish an encrypted connection automatically for online services where encryption of data is possible.
 However, not all web sites offer this option, so you need to be careful.
 Do not give your password to services that transfer passwords and other sensitive information in unencrypted form!